ScarletCatalie/ScarletCatalie.github.io/_posts/2019-12-21-Games-wot-I-played-in-2019.md

 It took Apex to turn the Frontier into something with character - just enough to add some devilishly fun characters into the Respawn battle royale.
 ApeLegs is probably the 2019 game I spent the most time with in 2019.
 I'd missed the BR craze - PUBG was pricey and dour-looking, while Fortnite moves too fast to keep up with.

 Apex, though?
 It's brill.
 Wallrunning and mechs aren't missed when you're sliding down hillsides and vaulting entire buildings.
 It keeps delivering, too.
 The latest map blew King's Canyon out of the water.
 Halloween resurrected Halo 3 zombies and revived Titanfall's dropship escapes.

-I've taken time away (for uh... squid reasons) but I'm pumped as hell to see what's next.
+I've taken time away in the last couple months (for uh... squid reasons) but I'm pumped as hell to see what's next.

 <h2>To all the Itch games I met along the way</h2>